bgoodri/ETHzurich_RStan_Course/README.md

 # Reading

-Before the class, please read chapter 1 of the second edition of _Statistical Rethinking_ by Richard McElreath
+Before the class, please read the first two chapters of the second edition of _Statistical Rethinking_ by Richard McElreath

 http://xcelab.net/rmpubs/sr2/statisticalrethinking2_chapters1and2.pdf